-A make-ahead, refreshing, yet hearty vegetable-dense soup using cabbage and simple ingredients packed with flavor.
+A make-ahead, refreshing, hearty, vegetable-dense soup using cabbage and simple ingredients packed with flavor!

-Cabbage soup and I go way back — my mother used to make a variation of this soup during the winter months using chunks of carrots, rich chicken broth and served with a dollop of sour cream and dill.
-I was deeply inspired by my mother’s recipe for cabbage soup and made a couple tweaks that I personally enjoy, including extra caramelized onions, more garlic, and a different mix of seasonings including ground cumin and some heat from red pepper flakes.
+Cabbage soup and I go way back — my mother used to make a variation of this soup during the winter months using chunks of carrots and rich chicken broth served with a dollop of sour cream and dill.

 My mother’s recipe deeply inspired me for this cabbage soup!
 By including extra caramelized onions, more garlic as well as ground cumin and red pepper flakes, I just made a few personal tweaks.